Common Name: Blueberry Lily

 Transcript of Aunty Fran Bodkin explaining the uses of Dianella Revoluta:

-Box number one is Dianella and it can be Revoluta or Caerulea or it could be any one of the Dianellas.
+Dianella, it can be revoluta or caerulea or it could be any one of the Dianellas.
 They all grow in the Sydney region and you could eat the fruit raw or you could cook it but I like the best part of all.
 And the best part of all is that we use it as lipstick to attract our males and that is we would eat some fruit and it would dye our tongues blue and our lips blue.
 And if we saw a very attractive male we would poke our tongues out at him and that would mean we were available.

 The rhizomes, that’s the base of the plant, it was cooked and cleaned and roasted before being eaten.
 Now, you can eat it raw but it doesn’t taste as good as if you eat it when its cooked.